Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Results

 As the temperature increases with climate change and heat waves become more and more frequent \citep{Feron2019}, the total amount of water vapor in the atmosphere is predicted to increase.
 The severity of rains will also increase \citep{Asadieh2015}, but the change in the patterns of water vapor and rain fall will vary with location.
-According to the 2013 Report of the Intergovernmental Panel on Climate Change \citep[see Annex I][]{stocker2014climate}, the median annual precipitation is predicted to decrease everywhere in the Atacama desert in the 39 multi-model trend.
-When looking seasonally, most models agree that the austral summer will become drier over time (i.e. the altiplanic winter will be less intense) but the winter season, which is best for observations, could become wetter in the northern Atacama.
+According to {\it Climate Change 2021: The Physical Science Basis} \citep{IPCC2021}, the mean annual precipitation is predicted to decrease everywhere in the Atacama desert in the 33 multi-model trend.
+Seasonally, most models agree that the austral summer will become drier over time (i.e. the altiplanic winter will be less intense) but the winter season, which is best for observations, could become wetter in the northern Atacama.
 These seasonal predictions are corroborated by \cite{CABRE201635}, who use the Fifth-Generation Penn State/NCAR Mesoscale Model (MM5) specifically to look at precipitation and temperature trends in South America, and also by private communication with the authors of \cite{Feron2020}.
+It is worth noting that the amount of consecutive dry (precipitation-free) days is predicted to decrease in the northern Atacama.
+See the projected Maps in the IPCC WGI Interactive Atlas. \footnote{\url{https://interactive-atlas.ipcc.ch/}.} In section \ref{sec:results:spatial}, we also perform our own comparisons using more recent climate models.